 The deal for the $100 million, 10,000 per year capacity plant was signed in May 2014, according to China Daily, making it the eighth of Shandong, China-based National Heavy Duty Truck Group Company Limited (Sinotruk), to be built abroad.
 The plant will be 60 per cent owned by Dangote Group, trading under Dangote Industries Limited, leaving Sinotruk with the remaining 40 per cent equity stake.
 Nigeria: NNPC Targets 80 Percent Refining Capacity By 2018.
 By Roseline Okere The Nigerian National Petroleum Corporation (NNPC) said it plans to increase the capacity utilisation of its refineries to 60 per cent this year, and to 80 percent by the end of 2018, without giving further details.

 Nigerian manufacturers lament: 272 firms shut, 20% capacity utilisation, other challenges in 2016.
 Nigeria’s manufacturing sector performed dismally in 2016 as manufacturers faced several challenges which affected them negatively.
 The Central Bank of Nigeria, CBN, said the industrial sector recorded a general decline between January and November as indicated by the Purchasing Managers Index (PMI).

 The PMI is an indicator of the economic health of the manufacturing sector.
 The index stood below 50 index point in the months of January to November which indicated decline in industrial production.
 The PMI is based on five major indicators – new orders, inventory levels, production, supplier deliveries and the employment environment.
 Operators said that the sector was faced with myriads of challenges ranging from scarcity of foreign exchange, infrastructure deficit, high banking charges and lack of raw materials.

 Meet The Couple Behind Nigeria's Largest Steel Sheet Factory.
 In 1971, General Yakubu Gowon, then military ruler of a Nigeria recently emerged from a devastating civil war, established the National Steel Development Authority (NSDA) to harness yet another of Nigeria’s numerous natural resource blessings: an estimated five billion tonnes of iron ore reserves.
 Gowon had hoped that his actions would set Nigeria on the path towards becoming a present-day global steel producer and an industrial player.
 However, over four decades later, Nigeria’s iron ore deposits remain largely untapped, a legacy of easy oil, and the steel industry is all but non-existent.

 By Femi Adekoya Like sentiments expressed by many Nigerians, operators in the nation's real sector have described activities in the industry in 2016 as bleak, going by the financial losses suffered during the year, while uncertainty clouds expectations in 2017.
 For the operators, the fears expressed at the climax of 2015 were confirmed in 2016, with greater threats that threatened the continued existence of many businesses as the year comes to an end.
 Specifically, commodity prices doubled while unaudited accounts of many conglomerates, food and beverages companies as well as cement manufacturing firms for the 2016 financial year showed heavy loss in revenue and profits.

 Feng Zheng Ke, said the company has invested $100 million to establish scrap and billet manufacturing plants in Nigeria to boost domestic consumption and export, adding that the steel plant, which is located in Aba, Abia State, will be completed by the end of the first quarter of 2017.
 Biggest steel manufacturing plants Zheng Ke who spoke during a briefing on the project said, “Once the plants start operation, the likes of Julius Berger and other construction firms in the country won’t need to import steel again.

 The project has reached 70 percent completion.
-Vanguard.
 Nigerian food industry worth over 1trillion naira, AFFCON — Business — The Guardian Nigeria.
-From left, Director General, NAFDAC represented by the Special Assistant to the DG, Mr. William Effiok; Managing Director, the La Casera Company, Mr. Nigeria gets SIM card production plant - News Agency of Nigeria (NAN) Volkswagen moves into Kenya, Rwanda in Africa expansion - Nigeria Today.
+Nigeria gets SIM card production plant - News Agency of Nigeria (NAN) Volkswagen moves into Kenya, Rwanda in Africa expansion - Nigeria Today.
 Nairobi, Kenya | AFP | Volkswagen on Wednesday opened a new assembly plant in Kenya and launched plans for a ride-sharing service in Rwanda as it seeks to take advantage of surging car demand in Africa.
 The German car manufacturer’s move into East Africa comes just weeks after it signed a deal to build an assembly plant in Algeria.

 Manufacturing sector faces gale of losses — Business — The Guardian Nigeria.
 Video: Chinese GAC motor launches GS4 SUV in Nigeria - TV360 Nigeria.
 Dynamics of Nigeria's automobile industry.
 How Nigeria can benefit from textile revival - Punch Newspapers.
 Ronke Ademiluyi.
 Why Tomato Paste Is Such A Big Deal In Nigeria.
 HP unveils world’s ‘smallest’ all-in-one printer in Lagos.
 Nigerian Food Industry Worth Over 1trillion Naira, Affcon.
 Tecno To Build Manufacturing Plant In Nigeria - Reports Afrique News.
 Price of Rice will Soon Drop – Dealer.
 Manufacturing Association of Nigeria inaugurates Large Corporation Group.
 Cross River opens garment factory, employs 300 - Lolu Akinwunmi's Observatory.
 Nigeria: NSDC Identifies 10 Sites for Sugar Factories.

 By Francis Arinze Iloani.
 Naija247news - Nigeria targets 200,000 vehicle production capacity by December.
 Why Nigeria’s tomato paste industry is not thriving » TODAY.ng.
 Berger Paints to commission automated factory in Q3 » TODAY.ng.
 Nigeria: Local Car Assemblies Supply 75,000 New Vehicles.
 Nigeria's Auto Policy Gets U.S.$150 Million Investment Boost.
 Nigeria: Shoe Factory Begins Production in Jigawa.
 Nigeria: Manufacturing Index May Show Negative Trend Reversal.
 Naija247news - Nigeria’s burgeoning manufacturing sector responsible for country’s economic growth.

 7 Foreign Firms Jostle For Ajaokuta Steel Complex.
 Naija247news - Nigeria to start manufacturing arms & ammunitions with Ajaokuta Steel Company – Fayemi.
 Nigeria: '100 Percent Made-in-Nigerian Car Possible in Five Years' Sad, sorry tale of Otukpo rice mill.
 Lafarge set to expand production with three plants.
 Dangote to establish Sugar Factory in Kebbi.
 Naija247news - Bread: Sokoto Govt, investors plans flour mill.

 Nigeria's first car maker takes to the skies in fighter jets.
 DEFENCE INDUSTRY CORPORATION OF NIGERIA (DICON) OFFICIAL WEBSITE.
 Nigeria: 2015 Wasn't Bad for Manufacturers - Report.
 Nigeria: Dangote Opens Tomato Factory to Vie With Chinese Imports.